 Like irregulars in a war film there are gangs of different shooters who rely on semi-automatic shotguns.
-Wildfowlers love them, pigeon and crow shooters need them, some clayshooters swear by them (and occasionally at them).
+Wildfowlers love them, gamekeepers, pigeon and crow shooters need them, some clayshooters swear by them (and occasionally at them).

 It’s true a semi-auto won’t be welcome on a formal driven game shoot, but it’s perfectly acceptable for just about every other type of shooting – and may be the most practical option.

-A semi-auto is the best choice for pigeon decoying, because you can reload without bringing the muzzles into the hide.
+A semi-auto is the best choice for pigeon decoying, for instance, because you can reload without bringing the muzzles into the hide.
 It’s also a popular choice with gamekeepers as a gun to carry on their rounds for impromptu pest control.

 Many gamekeepers choose the rugged Benelli semi-auto or Winchster SX4 for day-to-day work, often an extended magazine version that requires a firearms certificate.
 The Browning Maxus II is gamekeeper Geoff Garrod’s gun of choice however, as you can see in our film Gamekeeper’s Diary: 15 years on.